MeganHarrison/ai-agent-mastery/6_Agent_Deployment/~deployment_guides~/gcp-deployment.md

 *(Insert the full maps exactly as in the example file; keep secrets here or pull from Secret Manager.)*

+Then for `infra/versions.tf`, uncomment the bottom component and replace YOUR-PROJECT-ID with your GCP project ID (mine was dynamous-gcp-deployment in the video guide).

-Then for `cloudbuild.yaml`, Edit the top of the file to set your values for _REGION, _REPO, _BUCKET, _API_DOMAIN, and the default values for the frontend environment variables towards the bottom (all frontend values are public).
+Last for `cloudbuild.yaml`, Edit the top of the file to set your values for _REGION, _REPO, _BUCKET, _API_DOMAIN, and the default values for the frontend environment variables towards the bottom (all frontend values are public).

+> It's ideal if you have your own repository for this work, so feel free to create your own private GitHub repository based on the code for the AI Agent Mastery course.

 ---